Quuxplusone/BugzillaToGithub/README.md

     ./xml-to-json.py

-This will take about three minutes to produce 51567 JSON files, totaling 342MB of disk space.
+This will take about seven minutes to produce 51567 JSON files, totaling 349MB of disk space.

 The resulting JSON files use a schema that's roughly the same as the one you get by exporting from GitHub's